Last week’s emailed Journey was materially different than others.

-The subject line was “The best way to survey your customers,” but the short email asked you to choose your favorite of two photos.
+The subject line was “The best way to survey your customers,” but email wasn’t about that topic.

 As for the votes themselves,

 I didn’t realize I reached the point where I “need to look younger.”
 Hmm.

 My little photo experiment yielded an email from “Long time reader, first time responder,” Jeff from Captiva Spine.

 He wrote, “For a business photo (social or even dating), I came across Photofeeler not too long ago.
 You get credits by rating other people’s photos.”